All items with a √ already have been negotiated and agreed upon by Canada, British Columbia, and the SXTA as of May 2020.

 - Traditional medicine and traditional healers

-Taxation of property, goods, and personal and corporate income is a way to fund government programs for children and family, health and medicine, education, and economic development, as much of the taxation dollars received by BC and Canada will be returned to our government.
+That said, taxation of property, goods, and personal and corporate income is a way to fund government programs for children and family, health and medicine, education, and economic development.
+Taxation dollars paid by non-members living on Stó:lō Xwexwilmexw lands received by BC and Canada will be returned to our government for these purposes.

-We will have shared revenues from BC and Canada’s taxation that will provide our government with monies to run programs and services necessary to increase the standard of living of our community members, you.
+We are exploring other forms of shared revenues from BC and Canada’s taxation that would also provide our government with monies to run programs and services necessary to increase the standard of living of our community members, you.

 We will have the constitutionally protected right to practice our language and culture, and protect our culture and cultural sites, objects, artifacts and education through law making.
 We will be able to participate in the stewardship of our cultural and heritage sites both on and off our Treaty Lands.

 Local & Regional Government Relations